mmikowski/powercss/README.md

     /* End _box_ style */

 Of course, if that was all that PowerCSS provided, why bother?
-It certainly is simpler to create static CSS a text editor when one wants just static styling.
-However, when we need run-time powered CSS with high performance and compressability, that's where PowerCSS really starts to shine.
+When we need static styling it is certainly simpler to create traditional CSS files using a nice, comfortable text editor or IDE.
+However, when we need our application to change styling based on user device or any other environmental factor, that's where PowerCSS really starts to shine.

 ## The Allure of Options
-Even the default behavior of compressed PowerCSS can results in benefits over static CSS:
+Even the default behavior of PowerCSS can results in benefits over static CSS:

 - It can be faster for initial load, depending on network speed.